gnarzilla/deadlight-bootstrap/README.md

-# Deadlight Edge Bootstrap - Cloudflare Workers Blog/Site Framework
+# Deadlight Edge Bootstrap - Cloudflare Workers Blog/Site Framework - Version 1.0

 A lightweight, edge-first web framework built on Cloudflare Workers with authentication, D1 database, and a clean dark UI.
 Deploy a blog or small site globally in under 5 minutes.